-So, Williams sees the engagement of African American students is affected by how teachers and principals, (the schools' cultural gatekeepers), "parcel out rewards and sanctions according to which ones abide by dominant cultural rules."
-Thus, in many cases, students are "preemptively marginalized" by urban schools "quick to deem their cultures, their behaviors, and their perspectives as disruptive, deviant and/or even delinquent."
+So, Williams sees the engagement of Black students is affected by how teachers and principals, (the schools' cultural gatekeepers), "parcel out rewards and sanctions according to which ones abide by dominant cultural rules."
+Thus, students are "preemptively marginalized" by schools "quick to deem their cultures, their behaviors, and their perspectives as disruptive, deviant and/or even delinquent."

-Because their teachers "privileged" and thus (directly and indirectly) enabled the styles, tastes, and understandings of white middle-class students, African American students experienced their teachers "denying the legitimacy of their cultural (expressions) and even their critiques of the information they (were) expected to learn."
+Because their teachers "privileged" and thus (directly/indirectly) enabled the styles, tastes, and understandings of white middle-class students, Black students experienced their teachers "denying the legitimacy of their cultural (expressions) and even their critiques of the information they (were) expected to learn."